 The system with the higher win rate isn't always the one that compounds.
 Watch what changes when you trade win rate for R.

 Run the three presets.
-The tip-botlooks elite — 80% wins, who wouldn't want that — and the expectancy is negative.
-The lottery ticket looks awful — losing 70% of the time — and compounds.
+The tip-bot looks elite.
+80% wins, who wouldn't want that, and yet the expectancy is negative.
+The lottery ticket looks awful, losing more than 80% of the time, and it still compounds.
 The boring +0.5R system in the middle is what every real edge looks like.
 None of them feel good.
 All of them are math.

 The fourth number is the one Essay 1 was building toward.
 A system with +0.8R expectancy backed by 12 historical trades is a hypothesis.
 A system with +0.4R expectancy backed by 1,200 historical trades is a business.
 The first one has higher expected return per trade and you should still prefer the second one, because the second one is actually +0.4R and the first one might be anything.